JENNIFER RICCIO, CHAIR

 Valerie is a senior financial advisor at Ledyard Financial Advisors.
 She has more than 25 years of experience in financial services.
 Valerie has worked in the area of taxation at Coopers and Lybrand and was legal counsel to the Trust Division of State Street Bank and Trust Company.
 Prior to joining Ledyard, Valerie had a legal practice in which she focused on estate planning, taxation, trusts, and charitable organizations.
 During her financial career, she has served on the boards of many local non-profit organizations and serves as President of the Board of Directors for the New Hampshire Estate Planning Council.
 Valerie graduated from Boston University Magna Cum Laude with a Bachelors of Science Degree in Economics in 1986.
 In 1991, she graduated from Boston College Law School with a Juris Doctor Degree, and in 1992, she graduated from Boston College Carrol School of Management with a degree in Business Administration.

 Sylvia joined Dartmouth in December, 2002, as the Executive Director of the Dartmouth College Fund.
 Sylvia has been in fundraising for higher education for 16 years.
 Prior to Dartmouth, she served first as the Director of the Annual Fund, and then as Director of Development, at Scripps College in Claremont, CA. Before moving west, she served as an Assistant Director in the Alumnae Fund of Smith College in Northampton, Massachusetts.
 Prior to her career in higher education, Sylvia enjoyed a successful and engaging career for a decade syndicating tax-advantaged investments in commercial, historic, and multifamily real estate throughout the United States with Atlantic Equity Corporation in Boston, Massachusetts.
 She chairs the UVHS Hearts of Gold Committee, and serves on both the Development Committee and the Strategic Planning Committee.
-Sylvia is serving her first term, which ends June 30, 2017.

 David Sobel, DVM, MRCVS began his veterinary training at the University of Glasgow in Scotland before returning to the US to receive his DVM from Tufts Veterinary School in 1992.
 He was on the staff of the Dover Veterinary Hospital during which time he received advanced training in human endoscopic surgery at the New England Medical Center in Boston.
 He later served on the staff of the Hanover Veterinary Clinic before starting his mobile outreach service, Metropolitan Veterinary Consultants, in 2000.
 This is his effort to make his services accessible to small animal patients and practices across Vermont, New Hampshire and Massachusetts.
 He also is a consultant, providing referral services at the Veterinary Referral Center of NH at CAVES in Concord, NH and the Small Animal Veterinary Emergency Services (SAVES) in Lebanon, NH.
 David also serves as a consultant at the Elands Veterinary Clinic, in England where he has worked with his colleague, Philip Lhermette, to introduce non and minimally invasive surgery to small animal practices across the United Kingdom.
 David was one of the first practitioners to begin incorporating the use of diode lasers into minimally invasive surgery for dogs and cats, taking what had previously been purely diagnostic procedures into the realm of interventional surgical endoscopy.
-David is serving his first time.

 BETTY FARNSWORTH, EMERITUS

 Betty was granted Emeritus member status of the UVHS board in 2006, after 49 years of active service with the organization and board.
 She was one of the founding members of the UVHS in 1959 and has held each of the executive positions on the board during her tenure.
 A native of the Upper Valley, Betty graduated from Becker Jr. College in Worcester, MA.
-She is retired from A.G.
+She is retired from A.B.
 Gile, Inc where she worked for over 40 years.
 In recognition of her love of animals and dedication to pets and families in need, Betty was honored with the opening of the Betty Farnsworth Tranquility Garden in 2005.